MrKahoobadoo/Capstone-Project/README.md

 - Game code: Me
 - Soundtrack: Me
-- Sound: Me
-- Art Assets: Me and Max (probably)
+- Assets: Me and various royalty free sources

 <!--
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.